Barney and Betty Hill incident: Barney's sessions

-Under hypnosis (as was consistent with his conscious recall), Barney reported that the binocular strap had broken when he ran from the UFO back to his car.
-He recalled driving the car away from the UFO, but that afterwards he felt irresistibly compelled to pull off the road and drive into the woods.
-He eventually sighted six men standing in the dirt road.
+Under hypnosis with Dr. Benjamin Simon (as was consistent with his conscious recall), Barney reported that the binocular strap had broken when he ran from the UFO back to his car.
+He recalled driving the car away from the UFO, but afterward, he felt irresistibly compelled to pull off the road and drive into the woods.
+He eventually sighted six men standing on the dirt road.
 The car stalled and three of the men approached the car.
-They told Barney not to fear them.
-He was still anxious, however, and he reported that the leader told Barney to close his eyes.
-While hypnotized, Barney said, "I felt like the eyes had pushed into my eyes."

-Barney described the beings as generally similar to Betty's hypnotic (not dream) recollection.
-The beings often stared into his eyes, said Barney, with a terrifying, mesmerizing effect.
-Under hypnosis, Barney said things like, "Oh, those eyes.
-They're there in my brain" (from his first hypnosis session) and "I was told to close my eyes because I saw two eyes coming close to mine, and I felt like the eyes had pushed into my eyes" (from his second hypnosis session) and "All I see are these eyes….
+Barney described the beings as generally similar to Betty's hypnotic recollection.
+He said the beings stared into his eyes with a terrifying, mesmerizing effect.
+Under hypnosis, Barney said, "Oh, those eyes.
+They're there in my brain" (from his first hypnosis session) and "I was told to close my eyes because I saw two eyes coming close to mine, and I felt like the eyes had pushed into my eyes" (from his second hypnosis session) and "All I see are these eyes...
 I'm not even afraid that they're not connected to a body.
 They're just there.
 They're just up close to me, pressing against my eyes."

 While Betty reported a conversation with the "leader" in English, Barney said that he heard them speaking in a mumbling language he did not understand.
 Betty also mentioned this detail.
 The few times they communicated with him, Barney said it seemed to be "thought transference"; at that time, he was unfamiliar with the word "telepathy".